Estadio Nacional del Peru

 Estadio Nacional got built in the early 1950s and was part of a series of large infrastructure projects instigated by then-President of the country Manuel A. Odría.

-The stadium officially opened on the 27th of October 1952 with a friendly international between the national teams of Peru and Bolivia (0-1).
+The stadium officially opened on 27 October 1952 with a friendly international between the national teams of Peru and Bolivia (0-1).

 Estadio Nacional was still largely uncovered back then, had an athletics track, and could hold just under 50,000 spectators.